 Users engage with brands across a range of channels, including email, social, mobile, and so on, sometimes all within a single day.
 For that reason, maintaining continuity across different platforms is more critical than ever for brands.
 The experience in-store will suit the experience of the user, which will fit email messaging.

 It is not a bad thing to learn about your customer’s purchasing habits.
 Retail sites like Amazon and eBay make good use of this to give their customers more specific product recommendations.
 They also send emails with suggested product catalogs from time to time.

 Rather than calling for friends or browsing the internet for books you should read next, Amazon provides better recommendations based on your own behavior.

 The majority of expert marketers now state with confidence that marketing is the future of personalization.
 And it is.
 It improves the results of the business and has a great impact on it.

-Personalization is all about putting things first in order to please the client.
+Personalization is all about putting things first to please the client.
 So, once in a while, you should try to put yourself in your customer’s shoes to look at things from their perspective.